InCountry logo

 You can use the fixed hash function to apply custom values that you need instead of using the built-in hash functions returning random strings.

-The fixed has function for PROTECTED field
+The fixed has function for protected field

 This function supports the following fields types: